GrahamCobb/dlna-media-archive/README.md

 This tool downloads all the content from all the DLNA media servers it can see.
 A command line argument can specify a server name to match (using wildcards).

-The files are stored in a directory tree within the current or target directory.
+The files are stored as a directory tree (default) or all in one directory (--flat).
-The top level directory is the name the media server advertises.
+If a tree is used, top level directory is the name the media server advertises.
 Subdirectories correspond to containers in the content tree.

 Files are not redownloaded if they already exist.